Can pets eat Ice Cream?

 Description

-Frozen desserts are often shared at parks, patios, and drive-throughs, where drips and dropped toppings are easy for pets to lick.
-Portion size and ingredient type both drive risk.
-Pet-specific frozen treats are safer than regular ice cream.
+Served in cones, cups, sandwiches, and blended shakes.
+Often shared at parks, patios, and drive-throughs where drips and dropped toppings are easy for pets to lick.

 Disclaimer: The content on this site is for informational purposes only and does not constitute veterinary advice.
 Always consult with a qualified veterinarian regarding your pet's diet and health.
 If you suspect your pet has ingested something toxic, contact your vet or a poison control center.
 Read full medical disclaimer.